-6 weeks - 8 hours of lecture and 1 hour of discussion per week 8 weeks - 6 hours of lecture and 1 hour of discussion per week Additional Details Subject/Course Level: Sociology/Undergraduate Grading/Final exam status: Letter grade.
+6 weeks - 8-8 hours of lecture and 0-2 hours of discussion per week 8 weeks - 6-6 hours of lecture and 0-2 hours of discussion per week

+Additional Details

+Subject/Course Level: Sociology/Undergraduate

+Grading/Final exam status: Letter grade.
 Alternative to final exam.

+Instructor: Kelsey

+Sociology of the Family: Read Less [-]

+SOCIOL 111C Sociology of Childhood 4 Units

+Terms offered: Spring 2018, Summer 2011 10 Week Session, Summer 2011 8 Week Session

-Instructor: Kelsey SOCIOL 111C Sociology of Childhood 4 Units This course focuses on children and on varied contexts and experiences of growing up; it also highlights the social organization and meanings of age.
+This course focuses on children and on varied contexts and experiences of growing up; it also highlights the social organization and meanings of age.
 It explores the idea of childhood as a social construction, including cross-cultural and historical variation in assumptions.
 Then it highlights the changing political economy and history of childhoods, including children's roles in consumption and production in the world.
 Lastly, it examines the intersecting dynamics of age, social class, racial ethnicity, gender and sexuality in growing up.

+Sociology of Childhood: Read More [+]

+Rules & Requirements

+Prerequisites: 1, 3, 3AC or consent of instructor

+Hours & Format

+Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-2 hours of

+discussion per week

+Summer:

-Rules & Requirements Prerequisites: 1, 3, 3AC or consent of instructor Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week 6 weeks - 8 hours of lecture per week 8 weeks - 6 hours of lecture per week Additional Details Subject/Course Level: Sociology/Undergraduate Grading/Final exam status: Letter grade.
+6 weeks - 8-8 hours of lecture and 0-2 hours of discussion per week 8 weeks - 6-6 hours of lecture and 0-2 hours of discussion per week Additional Details Subject/Course Level: Sociology/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-SOCIOL 111P Families, Inequality and Social Policy 4 Units This course explores the relationships between changes in how Americans are experiencing family life, growing inequality in the U.S., and the social policy "solutions" aimed at families and children.
+Sociology of Childhood: Read Less [-] SOCIOL 111P Families, Inequality and Social Policy 4 Units Terms offered: Fall 2010 This course explores the relationships between changes in how Americans are experiencing family life, growing inequality in the U.S., and the social policy "solutions" aimed at families and children.
 While discussing these trends and changes and their social consequences, we will discuss government responses to these changes, how debates are framed, who debates, and how other industrialized countries consider these questions.
-Rules & Requirements Prerequisites: 1, 3, 3AC or consent of instructor Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Sociology/Undergraduate SOCIOL C112 Sociology of Religion 4 Units The course will locate the place of religious consciousness in human action and then survey comparatively and historically the role that religion has played in human society.
+Families, Inequality and Social Policy: Read More [+] Rules & Requirements Prerequisites: 1, 3, 3AC or consent of instructor Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-2 hours of discussion per week Additional Details Subject/Course Level: Sociology/Undergraduate Grading/Final exam status: Letter grade.
+Final exam required.
+Families, Inequality and Social Policy: Read Less [-] SOCIOL 112 Sociology of Religion 4 Units Terms offered: Fall 2017, Spring 2017, Spring 1997 The course will locate the place of religious consciousness in human action and then survey comparatively and historically the role that religion has played in human society.
 Will include a general theory of the nature of religious experience, religious symbolism, and the basis of religious community.
-Rules & Requirements Prerequisites: 1, 3, 3AC or consent of instructor Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 2 hours of discussion per week Summer:
+Sociology of Religion: Read More [+] Rules & Requirements Prerequisites: 1, 3, 3AC or consent of instructor Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-2 hours of discussion per week Summer: